haiku/website/content/guides/troubleshooting/_index.md

 ### Reporting

-KDL exceptions should always be reported to the Haiku bug tracker. (either by searching for existing bugs, or reporting new undiscovered bugs)
+KDL exceptions should always be reported to the Haiku bug tracker (either by searching for existing bugs, or reporting new undiscovered bugs).

 Since obtaining the data in a KDL can be challenging at times, the following steps are generally used to report KDL exceptions to the Haiku developers: